 There are some very advanced software out there, and these as well may represent a big investment.
 This is why I have compiled a list of ten apps for IOS users so that you can experience the flight of a drone and other aviation gadgets.

 You’ll be glad to know that all of these apps have free or Lite versions, and, in most cases, the full experience can be unlocked for less than 5 USD.

-Like I mentioned, there is nothing like flying a real drone or other aviation gadget, but these apps will give you a good idea of what it is like to do so.
-Also, I’ve included a few ones that will not only help you experience the aerodynamics, but also, will give you a few missions with missiles and enemies to turn down.
+As I mentioned, there is nothing like flying a real drone or another aviation gadget, but these apps will give you a good idea of what it is like to do so.
+Also, I’ve included a few ones that will not only help you experience the aerodynamics but also, will give you a few missions with missiles and enemies to turn down.

 Let’s go straight to the list